nandhra702/Project_What_Why/src/content/projects/pinscout/+pinscout.md

 ## implementation

 pinScout was built on the SvelteKit framework.
 It uses Mapbox for the map implementation, and Supabase for database and auth.
 It is hosted on Vercel.

+I thought at the beginning that the map implementation would be the hardest part, but it wasn't too bad.
+The only annoying part was getting user location working.
+In the end we probably spent the most time setting up the database and integrating it with the app.

+## reflection

+I'm happy with how this project turned out, but I feel like we definitely overplanned and underdelivered.
+We definitely should've focused more on implementing the gamification aspect, and explaining to the judges more clearly the motivations and uses of the app.
+Also, I wished we could've done a more unique visual design, but again we were limited by time.